Shoring up Sharrow

 Last year we had contrators doing a fantastic job at dislodging around 100 tonnes of material from the area of cliff which was posing a real risk to the beach path.
 They spent two weeks with pneumatic breakers removing the unsafe material, although some large lumps, about a tonne each, only needed to be pushed out of the way.

-In the mean time, we ask everyone to stay safe on cliff edges and coastal paths, making sure you check weather conditions before you head out, looking at tide times if you're heading down to the shore so you don't get cut off.
+This work reminds us how fragile our coastline can be and we ask everyone to stay safe on cliff edges and coastal paths, making sure you check weather conditions before you head out, looking at tide times if you're heading down to the shore so you don't get cut off.